 Who hasn't tried to be polite to get a job or impress someone?
 The truth is that the entire world is dominated by people who are uneducated or who present to be educated only at convenient times.
 Even with dear friends, sometimes we need to fake politeness, even though we wish otherwise.

 The same thing happens in Japan!
 The big difference is that the Japanese need to be educated almost all the time if they want to be accepted in society.
 Saying a simple good morning, asking how you are, or thanking you for anything are universal customs that have declined more and more all over the world.

-The truth is, not everyone wants to be polite all the time.
-I don't want to offer something, but I offer it out of politeness… Many go through this same situation.
-So in a way we cannot say that there is a false education.
-Education is exactly doing more for others even if we don't want to.
+The truth is that not everyone wants to be polite all the time.
+I don't wish to offer something, but I offer out of politeness...
+Many go through the same situation.
+So in this way we cannot say that there is false politeness.
+Politeness is exactly doing more for others even if we don't want to.

 We can say that false education happens only when there is a strong lack of empathy, narcissism, manipulation, racism or selfishness.
 These people pretend to be polite, but in reality they can ruin anyone to get what they want.